Frequently Asked Questions: Access-on-Demand

 Lyft – Report an Issue / Contact Support (In-App)

-- Describe the issue and submit.
-You will receive a response in the app and by email.
+4. Describe the issue and submit.
+A response will be sent in the app and by email.

-- For billing issues, include a screenshot of the fare breakdown and note you are an RTD Access‑on‑Demand rider.
+- For billing issues, include a screenshot of the fare breakdown and identify as an RTD Access-on-Demand rider.

 - Keep the Lyft ticket/case number.
-RTD can assist after you’ve contacted Lyft and obtained this number.
+RTD can assist once Lyft has been contacted to obtain the case number.

 Metro Taxi